FHIR/sql-on-fhir-v2/input/pagecontent/StructureDefinition-ViewDefinition-notes.md

+## Specifying a Select

+A [`select`](StructureDefinition-ViewDefinition-definitions.html#diff_ViewDefinition.select) specifies the content and names for the columns in the view.
+The content for each column is defined with [FHIRPath](https://hl7.org/fhirpath/) expressions that return specific data elements from the FHIR resources.
+More complex views can be specified to create resource or reference keys, unnest a collection of items returned by a FHIRPath expression, nest or concatenate the results from multiple selects, and so on.

-### Supported FHIRPath functionality
+### Supported FHIRPath Functionality

-The FHIRPath expressions used in views are evaluated by the view runner.
-A subset of FHIRPath features is required to be supported by all view runners, and a set of additional features can be optionally supported.
+The [FHIRPath](https://hl7.org/fhirpath/) expressions used in views are evaluated by a *view runner*.
+Only a subset of FHIRPath features is required to be supported by all *view runners*, and a set of additional features can be optionally supported.

-#### Core FHIRPath expressions required
+#### Required Core FHIRPath Expressions/Functions

-All view runners must implement these FHIRPath capabilities:
+All *view runners* must implement these [FHIRPath](https://hl7.org/fhirpath/) capabilities:

 * [Literals](https://hl7.org/fhirpath/#literals) for String, Integer and Decimal
 * [where](https://hl7.org/fhirpath/#wherecriteria-expression-collection) function